alexk99/the_router/bras/bras_howto_eng.md

 A single bgp peer with the uplink border router 192.168.1.3 is described in this configuration file.
 The router announces network 10.111.0.0/29 which is used in SNAT function and serve as a pulic addresses of the_router's subscribers.
-Note that a private prefix 10.111.0.0/29 is used only due the test nature of this howto and lack of public/routed ip address.
-In a real environment a routed/public ip addresses usally are used in the cases like this.
+Note that a private prefix 10.111.0.0/29 is used only due the test nature of this howto and lack of global public ip address.
+In a real environment a global public ip addresses are usally used in the cases like this.

 Run bgpd

 	/etc/init.d/bgpd start

-Insure that default (0.0.0.0/0) route is successfully received and installed into both the linux route table and the_router's route table.
+Insure that a default (0.0.0.0/0) route is successfully received and installed into both the linux route table and the_router's route table.

 Linux routing table 'rt1' (id 250)